This information is intended for use by health professionals

 Symptoms and signs

 Topically applied clobetasone with nystatin and oxytetracycline may be absorbed in sufficient amounts to produce systemic effects.
-Acute overdosage is very unlikely to occur, however, in the case of chronic overdosage or misuse the features of hypercortisolism may appear (see sections 4.4 and 4.8).
+Acute overdosage is very unlikely to occur, however, in the case of chronic overdosage or misuse the features of hypercortisolism may appear (see Warnings and Precautions, Adverse Reactions).

 In case of accidental ingestion, professional assistance should be sought or a national poisons centre contacted immediately.